-Dopamine, a neurotransmitter often called the brain’s “motivation chemical”, plays a crucial role in how students engage with learning.
+Dopamine, a neurotransmitter often associated with motivation and goal-directed behavior, plays a key role in how students engage with learning.

 Dopamine and Motivation: The Neuroscience Basics